Last Updated on September 22, 2025 by Packoi Team

 4. Incompatibility with Retail Displays

-If your products are intended for retail shelves, then get it from me: Frustration-free packaging may not align with traditional store displays.
+If your products are intended for retail shelves, get it from me: Frustration-free packaging may not align with traditional store displays.
 The lack of standardized packaging sizes poses a challenge in creating presentable store shelves.

 5. Consumer Perception